-- The goal remains to increase the number of referrals received and processed online - Dentists are now able to send referrals electronically via SCI Gateway. - SCI Gateway to Berwick GP Practices will be operational by the end of August 2017.
+- The goal remains to increase the number of referrals received and processed online. - Dentists are now able to send referrals electronically via SCI Gateway. - SCI Gateway to Berwick GP Practices will be operational by the end of August. - A SBAR has been provided to the Head of Planning and Performance on the meaningfulness of this measure given the HEAT target was introduced in 2010 and has been monitored since, consistently achieving the standard over the reporting period.